-37. Is it possible to create multiple table in hive for same data ?
+37. Is it possible to create multiple tables in the hive for the same data?

-38. Give examples of the SerDe classes which hive uses to Serialize and Deserilize data ?
+38. Give examples of the SerDe classes which hive uses to Serialize and Deserialize data?

-Answer: Hive currently use these SerDe classes to serialize and deserialize data:
+Answer: Hive currently uses these SerDe classes to serialize and deserialize data:

 • MetadataTypedColumnsetSerDe: This SerDe is used to read/write delimited records like CSV, tab-separated control-A separated records (quote is not supported yet.)